 What the router didn’t impress me, however, was its range.
 It had almost the shortest I’ve seen for one of its price range — just about the same as low-end routers, like the TP-Link AX10 or eero 6.
 It’s hard to quantify a router’s range, but if your home is larger than 1500 ft2 (139 m2), it’s probably not a good idea to get this one.

-The QNAP QHora-301W passed my 4-day stress test with flying colors, however.
-During this time there was no disconnection at all.
+The QNAP QHora-301W passed my weeks-long stress test with flying colors, however.
+During this time, there was no disconnection at all.
 So, it’s definitely a reliable Wi-Fi 6 machine for a small home.

-In fact, as a Wi-Fi 6 machine, the QHora-301W is behind most I’ve reviewed.
+In fact, as a Wi-Fi 6 machine, the QHora-301W remains behind most I’ve reviewed, even some six months later with the latest firmware.
 Sure, it’s a reliable one, and the two 10Gbps are tempting at first.
 But in daily needs, you’d likely be more upset about what it doesn’t have than happy about what it does.

-So, consider the QHora-301W only if you care no more than reliable Wi-Fi for a small home, or if you have the need for the enterprise feature it has to offer.
-Most home users should consider another standalone router, instead.
+So, consider the QHora-301W only if you care no more than reliable Wi-Fi for a small home or if you need the enterprise feature it has to offer.
+Most home users should consider another standalone router instead.